-The term “walking simulator” has originated in the early 2010s as a means of describing a new subgenre of games that started gaining traction around that time, and it initially bore a negative connotation.
+The term “walking simulator” originated in the early 2010s as a means of describing a new subgenre of games that started gaining traction around that time, and it initially bore a negative connotation.

 It goes without saying that the point of these games is most certainly not to simulate walking.
 Instead, the term was coined because many narrative-oriented games started foregoing any real gameplay mechanics, which meant that the player needed to do little else but simply hold down the W key on their keyboard to progress.

 What most walking sims have in common is that their primary focus is on the story, they are almost always played from a first-person perspective, and if they feature any gameplay apart from walking, it’s usually just puzzles.

 In this article, we’ll be listing some of the best walking sim games released so far, so if you’ve only recently gotten into the genre and are looking for games to try out, read on!